rudi-c/rudi-c.github.io/works/index.md

         </a>
     </td>
     <td>
         Like many other programmers, I first got into computer science because I wanted to make games.
 More specifically, my entry point was a software called RPG Maker XP.
 I was particularly good at designing maps - it's harder than it looks!
 In RMXP lingo, that was called "mapping", and I did some independent contract work.
-This is really old stuff, 2005-2009.
         <p>
         <a href="/works/rpg-level-design.html">[ Image gallery ]</a>
         </p>